 sharing in governance of extractive industries

 The Democratic Republic of Congo (DRC) has undertaken a bold reform in its mining sector.
 In March this year, DRC’s president Joseph Kabila signed into law a new mining code that increases royalties and taxes that mining companies pay.
-This…Continue
+This happened even in the face of strong objections from international mining companies…Continue

 Added by Stephen Yeboah on April 2, 2018 at 16:00 — No Comments